 It has been the opinion of many, including this writer, for quite some time now, that the best approach to drug use is to inform and educate those who use the particular drug.
 If an individual decides that they are interested in trying a substance for the first time, then they are going to do so, irrespective of the law and the consequences of their actions.

 What we need is a system that properly explains the effects of the drug, what you can expect to happen to your body, and both the immediate effects and those which come after using the substance.
+Not all drugs are harmful, for the drugs from OrganicCBDNugs have medicinal properties.
 This needs to be conducted in a manner which doesn’t sound like you’re getting a bollocking from your Dad.
 It needs to be consistent, controlled, and simply stating the facts.

 Sure, we have resources such as Frank, which is a government initiative designed to educate the masses on the effects of drugs.
 It just comes across in totally the wrong way.
 There is no mention on how to take the drugs safely.
 The whole thing is just swathed in a cloak of negativity, with horror stories about ‘what could go wrong’.
 How about we tell people how much of a substance, and over what period of time, they should take to remain safe when taking their drug of choice?
 They’re going to take drugs anyway, irrespective of whether the omnipotent Frank is there casting a disapproving eye over proceedings.